 The first time I heard the words “morbidly obese” was 14 years ago.
 My cardiologist had written it in big black letters on the front of my medical folder.
 When you’re that heavy you step into another world where the insults and jokes get numbed by the addiction of your choice to blunt the pain.
-I vividly remember a small boy in a Taco Bell saying, look mommy, that big fat man is going to break that little chair.
-Co-workers can be brutal as well.
-You remember every single insult.
+I vividly remember a small boy in a Taco Bell saying, “Look, Mommy.
+That big fat man is going to break that little chair.”
+Co-workers can be brutal, as well, and you remember every single insult.
 Your life becomes limited.
 You don’t fly.
 You don’t shop for clothes in a regular store.
 Your face feels like it’s going to explode every time you put on your shoes.
 You never sit in a booth at a restaurant.
 You avoid mirrors and your reflection in storefront windows.
 You try every fad diet and gimmick to lose weight and nothing works, so you give up.

 With weekly meal plans, Forks Meal Planner takes the hard work out of making nutritious meals the whole family will enjoy.

 One year ago (October 2018), I was diagnosed with cirrhosis of the liver, esophageal varices (enlarged veins in the esophagus), and multiple gastric ulcers.
 I was told that there was no cure for cirrhosis: Best-case scenario, I could slow the progression of the disease until I needed a liver transplant.
 The doctor said that a normal liver could regenerate itself, but mine had too much scarring.
 I was told the esophageal varices could burst at any moment and that I had a 50/50 chance of choking to death on my own blood if I didn’t get to a hospital in time.